FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 > [!NOTE]
 >
-> With the `OnPush` change detection, there is a caveat that forms _sometimes_ don't behave well, so in rare cases you'd need to use the `ChangeDetectorRef` to manually mark a component for change detection — this is something we'll explore in the [advanced example app](TODO).
+> With the `OnPush` change detection, there is a caveat that forms _sometimes_ don't behave well, so in rare cases you'd need to use the `ChangeDetectorRef` to manually mark a component for change detection.

 | **:brain: Design decision** |
 | :-- |